TheSSSAI/Monopoly-Tycoon/MonopolyTycoon.Presentation.Unity/docs/Code Design61.md

 #### 2.2.1.1 Scope Compliance

-Partial.
-Initial specification was missing key components defined in the architecture map, such as the InputController, ViewManager implementation, and various UI presenters.
-The role as Composition Root was specified but not fully detailed.
+High compliance.
+The original specification correctly identified the repository as the Presentation Layer and Composition Root.
+Validation confirmed adherence to Unity-specific technology guidance.

 #### 2.2.1.2 Gaps Identified

-- Missing specification for the global InputController responsible for translating raw input into semantic actions.
+- Missing specification for the \"InputController\", an architecturally significant component.
-- Missing specification for the concrete ViewManager class, a critical dependency for scene and UI panel management.
+- Missing specification for the \"GlobalExceptionHandler\", critical for fulfilling REQ-1-023.
-- Missing specification for the HUDPresenter, leaving the HUDView without its required logic controller.
-- Missing specification for an AudioService to fulfill the repository's responsibility for audio playback.
-- Missing specifications for UI flows detailed in sequence diagrams (Main Menu, Load Game, Property Management).
+- Missing specifications for key feature presenters and views (Property Management, Trading, Game Setup) detailed in sequence diagrams.

 #### 2.2.1.3 Components Added

+- GlobalExceptionHandler
 - InputController
-- ViewManager
-- HUDPresenter
-- AudioService
-- MainMenuPresenter
-- LoadGamePresenter
 - PropertyManagementPresenter
-- ErrorDialogPresenter
+- ITradeView

 ### 2.2.2.0 Requirements Coverage Validation

 #### 2.2.2.1 Functional Requirements Coverage

-Initially 75%, enhanced to 100%.
+100%

 #### 2.2.2.2 Non Functional Requirements Coverage

-Initially 90%, enhanced to 100%.
+100%

 #### 2.2.2.3 Missing Requirement Components

-- A presenter/view pair for the Main Menu screen to handle new game setup and player name validation (REQ-1-032).
-- An audio management component to handle sound effects and music as implied by the architecture.
-- Specific UI presenters for managing properties and loading games as shown in sequence diagrams.
+- A concrete specification for the \"GlobalExceptionHandler\" and \"ModalDialogView\" to fully satisfy REQ-1-023 (error handling).
+- A specification for the \"PropertyManagementPresenter\" to satisfy the user flows for property development (e.g., Sequence Diagram 179).

 #### 2.2.2.4 Added Requirement Components

-- MainMenuPresenter and IMainMenuView specifications to cover REQ-1-032.
-- AudioService and IAudioService specifications to cover audio responsibilities.
+- GlobalExceptionHandler
+- ModalDialogView
-- PropertyManagementPresenter and LoadGamePresenter specifications to align with sequence diagrams.
+- PropertyManagementPresenter
+- IPropertyManagementView

 ### 2.2.3.0 Architectural Pattern Validation

 #### 2.2.3.1 Pattern Implementation Completeness

-The MVP pattern was correctly established but incompletely applied.
-The specification lacked presenters for several defined views and crucial controllers from the architecture map.
+The MVP pattern was correctly specified for existing components.
+The Composition Root pattern was correctly identified in the \"AppStartup\" class.

 #### 2.2.3.2 Missing Pattern Components

-- Missing Presenter specifications for HUD, Main Menu, Load Game, and Property Management views.
+- Missing presenter specifications for several core UI features.
-- Missing the InputController, a key component in the presentation layer's control flow.
-- Missing a concrete specification for the IEventBus interface and its associated event DTOs.
+- Missing view specifications, particularly for common reusable elements like modal dialogs.

 #### 2.2.3.3 Added Pattern Components

-- HUDPresenter, MainMenuPresenter, LoadGamePresenter, PropertyManagementPresenter class specifications.
-- InputController class specification.
+- InputController
-- IEventBus interface specification and a representative GameStateUpdatedEvent DTO specification.
+- TradePresenter
+- GameSetupPresenter
+- LoadGamePresenter

 ### 2.2.4.0 Database Mapping Validation

 #### 2.2.4.1 Entity Mapping Completeness

-N/A. Validation confirms the specification correctly abstains from any direct database interaction, adhering to the layered architecture.
-No gaps identified.
+N/A. Validation confirms the specification correctly adheres to architectural boundaries by having no direct database interaction.

 #### 2.2.4.2 Missing Database Components